 My life had no purpose until Luna arrived.
 I’d had pets before, but none seemed to understand me the way Luna did; we just clicked.
 The night I brought her home it was pouring down rain.
 She was shivering, sheltered under a bus vestibule, she was alone, filthy, and whimpering.
 When I approached, she seemed hesitant.
 I took my time introducing myself, extending a friendly hand and assuring her she was safe with me.
 I shielded her under my coat from the rain as I opened the passenger door of my truck and helped her jump inside.

-Once we were in the safety of my car, I told her she could stay at my house until we can get in touch with her owners.
+Once we were in the safety of my truck, I told her she could stay at my house until we can get in touch with her owners.
 There was no collar around her neck, but she seemed domesticated enough to have had a family.

-“Are you Reginald Bolton?” the officer asked.
+“Are you Reginald Bolton?”
+The officer asked.

 “She’s dead isn’t she?”
 I replied, tears falling down my cheeks.

-“I’m sorry?” the officer said, his face twisted in confusion.
+“I’m sorry?”
+The officer said, his face twisted in confusion.

 “Oh god, she’s alive.
 Thank God.
 Where is she?
 Can I see her?”
 I breathed in relief.

 “Are the cuffs necessary?
 I’m just going to visit Luna.”
-Without a word, the officer sat me down in the back seat of the car and shut the door.
-They drove off, headed towards the edge of town.
-I couldn’t keep the smile from my face.
+Without a word, the officer sat me down in the back seat of his squad car and shut the door.
+They all drove off towards the edge of town and I couldn’t keep the smile from my face.
 I was going to see my Luna again.